karupanerura/l426/README.md

 # l426

-Basic loopback IPv6 to IPv4 proxy server for TCP
+Basic loopback IPv6 to IPv4 reverse proxy server for TCP

 Send TCP payloads from [::1] to 127.0.0.1 on specified local TCP ports.